A PERMANENT FUTURE NOW!

-Queenscliff RAR believes that people's contributions and commitment to Australia over the past 12 years must be recognised and form a pathway to permanency.
-This would consider family and community ties, work-related factors, well-being factors and contributions to Australian society over the past 12 years.
+Thirteen years on, there are still people in the 'Fast Track' cohort who are waiting for the Home Affairs Minister to review their cases.
+Queenscliff RAR believes that people's contributions and commitment to Australia over the past 13 years must be recognised and form a pathway to permanency.
+This would consider family and community ties, work-related factors, well-being factors and contributions to Australian society over the past 13 years.

 The granting of permanent visas will provide these people with Safety, Security and Certainty.
 Acts of justice and kindness make us all stronger, including governments.